Ƶ

 What should be included in an Internship Agreement?

-• Health and Safety Provisions: Obligations under the Health and Safety at Work Act 2015, including specific workplace safety requirements and procedures.
+• Health and Safety: Workplace safety obligations under the Health and Safety at Work Act.

 What's the difference between an Internship Agreement and an Advisory Agreement?

-• Nature of Relationship: Internship Agreements primarily focus on learning and development opportunities for students or recent graduates, while Advisory Agreements establish professional consulting relationships with experienced industry experts.
+• Purpose and Duration: Internship Agreements focus on learning and skill development for a fixed, usually shorter term.
+Advisory Agreements establish ongoing professional services from experienced practitioners.

-• Compensation Structure: Internships may be paid or unpaid depending on their educational nature, with specific minimum wage considerations.
-Advisory Agreements typically involve professional fees or retainers at market rates.
+• Compensation Structure: Internships may be unpaid or offer modest allowances, focusing on educational value.
+Advisory roles usually involve professional fees or retainers.

 Get our New Zealand-compliant Internship Agreement: